ppetkov89/pagesnap/README.md

-# PageSnap
+# pagesnap

-**PageSnap** is a lightweight, zero-dependency JavaScript library for creating full-page scrolling websites — similar to `fullPage.js`, but built from scratch using modern practices.
+**pagesnap** is a lightweight, zero-dependency JavaScript library for creating full-page scrolling websites — similar to `fullPage.js`, but built from scratch using modern practices.

 ✅ Supports vertical scroll snapping
 ✅ Mouse, keyboard, and touch navigation